Easily top-up your retirement savings

 What happens if I’ve made personal contributions and will need to claim a tax deduction? @headerType>

-If you've made personal contributions to your super and want to claim a tax deduction, make sure you submit your claim and receive confirmation before using that money to refresh your income account and top-up your savings. -
+If you've made personal contributions to your super and want to claim a tax deduction, make sure you submit your claim and receive confirmation that it has been processed before using that money to refresh your income account and top-up your savings. -

 Am I eligible for Balance Booster because I’m adding more money? @headerType>